 Elizabeth teaches in-person lessons out of her home studio in the close-in Alberta neighborhood of NE Portland, OR, and remote lessons via Zoom, Skype, Facetime, and Google Chat.
 She sees students on Tuesday, Wednesdays, and Thursdays.
 Due to Covid concerns, she is currently only seeing in-person students outdoors on her covered front porch (weather permitting) or indoors with masks on.
 Lesson prices are $35/half hour, $50/45 minutes, and $65/hour.

 Elizabeth takes a holistic approach to teaching harp, focusing on technique, ear-training, sight-reading, music theory and arrangement, understanding different musical idioms, musical expression, improvisation, collaboration, and cognitive-behavioral strategies to help with practice and performance.
-She can also provide vocal coaching for students who are interested in working on songs with the harp.
+She can also provide coaching in folk-singing fundamentals for students who are interested in working on songs with the harp.
 Students are encouraged to choose their own repertoire and learn at their own pace.
 Regular students also have access to a variety of video tutorials that she has privately published on YouTube to aid with practice at home.

 The finger position Elizabeth teaches is a relaxed version of the classical technique pioneered by French harpist Carlos Salzedo, which she finds works exceptionally well for the tension and repertoire of the Celtic harp.
 She has also studied Grandjany method (the other of the two primary schools of classical harp technique) and Paraguayan folk harp, and has extensively explored Irish and Scottish traditional harp techniques.
 She welcomes students with backgrounds in all styles of harp playing; her primary goal is that students learn to play with as much relaxation as possible, and avoid discomfort or injury.

 For those who are not ready to commit to buying a harp but would like to test-drive one, Elizabeth has quite a few professional quality rental harps available in assorted sizes.
 Brands include Dusty Strings, Triplett, Stoney End, Blevins, and Portland luthier Larry Kulwicki.
 Prices for rentals range from $35 per month for a 22-string, partially levered harp to $65/month for a fully levered 34-string harp, with many options in between.

 Have questions for Elizabeth?
 Feel free to email her at firstname.lastname@example.org, or call her at (503) 287-7780.